1. How do Income Funds work?

-Income funds are best suited for those investors who wish to have regular and stable income.
-This type of fund carries less risk with respect to default.
-For example, a person retired from the job will need money for his day to day expenditure will prefer income fund in comparison to all other funds.
+Income funds are best suited for those investors who wish to have a regular and stable income.
+This type of fund carries less risk concerning default.
+For example, a person who retired from the job will need money for his day to day expenditure, will prefer income fund in comparison to all other funds.
 Conservative investors who want to earn better returns than their conventional havens may think of income funds.

 3. Things to consider as an Investor

 Income funds are highly susceptible to interest rate risk and credit risk.
-A steady increase in interest rates may lead to a fall in the underlying bond prices which in turn would lead to falling in the fund value.
-Moreover, there’s always the risk of a bond issuer defaulting on making a promised payment which might affect fund returns.
-Additionally, in order to generate higher returns, the fund manager may invest in securities of lower credit rating thereby increasing the overall portfolio risk.
+A steady increase in interest rates may lead to a fall in the underlying bond prices, which in turn would lead to falling in the fund value.
+Moreover, there’s always the risk of a bond issuer defaulting on making a promised payment, which might affect the fund returns.
+Additionally, to generate higher returns, the fund manager may invest in securities of lower credit rating, thereby increasing the overall portfolio risk.

 Income funds can be a great way to make higher returns by taking advantage of interest rate volatility.
-Especially, in the scenario of falling interest rates, income funds can deliver relatively higher returns in the range of say 7%-9%.
+Primarily, in the scenario of falling interest rates, income funds can deliver relatively higher returns in the range of, say, 7%-9%.
 Instead of investing your money in regular bank fixed deposits (FDs), you may think of income funds as an efficient alternative.
 However, be prepared to bear the additional risk as there are no guaranteed returns in income funds.

 d.
 Investment Horizon